kaileywaal/VendingMachine/README.md

-## Module 1 Capstone - Vending Machine Software
+# Vending Machine Software

+## The Task
-You've been asked to develop an application for the newest vending machine distributor, Umbrella Corp.
+Develop an application for the newest vending machine distributor,Umbrella Corp.
 They've released a new vending machine, Vendo-Matic 800, that is integrated with everyone's bank accounts, allowing customers to purchase products from their computers for their convenience.

-### Application Requirements
+### Application Functionality

 1. The vending machine dispenses beverages, candy, chips, and gum.
    - Each vending machine item has a Name and a Price.
-2. A main menu must display when the software runs, presenting the following options:
+2. A main menu displays when the software runs, presenting the following options:
     > ```
     > (1) Display Vending Machine Items
     > (2) Purchase